mariushobbhahn/mariushobbhahn.github.io/_posts/2021-06-10-ExpFam_tutorial.md

 ### Multiplication and Division

-Due to the properties of the exponential function, the product and division of exponential family PDFs is proportional to another instance of this exponential family.
+Due to the properties of the exponential function, the product and division of exponential family PDFs is proportional to another instance of the same exponential family.
 If we have an exponential family with two different parameterizations $$w_1$$ and $$w_2$$.
 Then we can write

 $$
 \begin{aligned}